Incremental Maintenance of Maximal Cliques in a Dynamic Graph: Enumeration of Change in Set of Maximal Cliques

-Algorithm $\csnewttt$ uses as a subroutine Algorithm $\tomitaE$, an extension of the $\tomita$ algorithm.
+Algorithm $\csnewttt$ uses as a subroutine Algorithm $\tomitaE$, an extension of the $\tomita$ algorithm, which enumerates all maximal cliques of an input graph that avoid a given set of edges.
 While $\tomita$ simply takes a graph as input and enumerates all maximal cliques within the graph, $\tomitaE$ takes an additional input, a set of edges $\mathcal{E}$, and only enumerates those cliques within the graph that do not contain any edge from $\mathcal{E}$.
 We present the recursive version of $\tomitaE$, which takes as input five parameters -- an input graph $G$, three sets of vertices $K$, $\cand$, and $\fini$, and a set of edges $\mathcal{E}$.
 The algorithm outputs every maximal clique in $G$ that (a)~contain all vertices in $K$, (b)~zero or more vertices in $\cand$, (c)~none of the vertices in $\fini$, and (d)~none of the edges in $\mathcal{E}$.

-We present a description of $\tomitaE$ in Algorithm~\ref{algo:tomitaE}.
-We note that $\tomitaE$ pretty much follows the structure of the $\tomita$ algorithm, the main difference is that in Line~7 of $\tomitaE$, if the clique $K_q$ (formed after adding vertex $q$ to $K$) contains an edge from $\mathcal{E}$, then the rest of the search path, which will continue adding more vertices, is not explored further.
+A description of $\tomitaE$ is presented in Algorithm~\ref{algo:tomitaE}.
+We note that this algorithm follows the structure of the recursion in the $\tomita$ algorithm, and incorporates additional pruning of search paths, by avoiding paths that contain an edge from $\mathcal{E}$.
+In particular, in Line~7 of $\tomitaE$, if the clique $K_q$ (formed after adding vertex $q$ to $K$) contains an edge from $\mathcal{E}$, then the rest of the search path, which will continue adding more vertices, is not explored further.
 Instead the algorithm backtracks and tries to extend the clique $K$ by adding other vertices.
-In the original $\tomita$ algorithm, such a pruning is not performed; the $\tomita$ algorithm does not need to exclude a specific set of edges from a clique.

-$\csnewttt$ (Algorithm~\ref{algo:newc-ttt}) is an adaptation of change-sensitive algorithm $\csnew$ (Algorithm~\ref{algo:newc1}) where we use $\tomitaE$ instead of the output-sensitive $\mce$.
-Note that in $\csnewttt$, there is no further duplicate suppression required before outputting, since the call to $\tomitaE$ does not return any cliques that contain an edge from $\mathcal{E}$.
+Our algorithm for enumerating new maximal cliques $\csnewttt$ (Algorithm~\ref{algo:newc-ttt}) is an adaptation of change-sensitive algorithm $\csnew$ (Algorithm~\ref{algo:newc1}) where we use $\tomitaE$ instead of the output-sensitive $\mce$.
+In particular, while enumerating all new cliques containing edge $e_i$, $\csnewttt$ enumerates only those cliques that exclude edges $\{e_1,e_2\ldots,e_{i-1}\}$.
+Note that in $\csnewttt$, there is no further duplicate suppression required, since the call to $\tomitaE$ does not return any cliques that contain an edge from $\mathcal{E}$.
 This is more efficient than first enumerating duplicate cliques, followed by suppressing duplicates before emitting them.
 This idea makes $\csnewttt$ more efficient in practice than $\csnew$.